elyra-ai/canvas/docs/pages/02-set-up.md

 ### Styling using SASS

-If you want to use the full power of SASS for styling to override default styling in Common Canvas or Common Properties then include these imports in your main SCSS file:
+If you want to use the full power of SASS for styling to override default styling in Common Canvas or Common Properties then you must include this `@forward`  in your SCSS:

 ```
-@use "@carbon/react"; // Bring in all the styles for Carbon in your root/global stylesheet
-@forward "@elyra/canvas/src/index.scss";
+@forward "@carbon/react" with (
+	$font-path: "/fonts/plex",
+	$use-per-family-plex: true
+);
 ```

 For an example of this, refer to the Elyra Canvas Test Harness files: